Aastha12800/Pizza-sales-dashboard-/README.md

 # Pizza-sales-dashboard-
 An interactive Power BI dashboard analyzing pizza sales data to uncover key business insights, trends, and performance metrics.
-Includes KPIs, visualizations, and actionable insights to support data-driven decision-making.
+Includes KPIs, visualizations, and actionable insights to support data-driven decision-making. - [Pizza_sales.pbix](Pizza_sales.pbix)

 This project is a data analysis and visualization initiative aimed at understanding the sales performance of a pizza business.
 By leveraging Power BI, the project explores key metrics and trends to uncover insights that can drive operational improvements and strategic decision-making.
 By calculating and visualizing KPIs, the dashboard provides actionable insights into revenue, order trends, and product performance.